Climate plan: Eight talking points from Govt's announcement

-The Government has today unveiled its Emissions Reduction Plan this morning to reduce emissions to hit New Zealand's emissions budgets.
+The Government has today unveiled its Emissions Reduction Plan to tackle the impacts of climate change and help reduce global warming..

 Here are eight talking points: